On this page

 Cost amounts are denominated in the local currency of the country where the parking takes place.
 VAT is calculated according to local rules for that country.

-If you operate across multiple countries, your system needs to handle multiple currencies and VAT rates.
-The success callback always provides the breakdown, so you do not need to calculate VAT yourself — but you do need to store and charge in the right currency.
+If operating across multiple countries, external payment provider's system needs to handle multiple currencies and VAT rates.
+The success callback always provides the breakdown, so there is no need to calculate VAT — but you do need to store and charge in the right currency.

 Error handling